1984 Summer Olympics opening ceremony: Parade of Nations

 The Olympic flag entered the stadium, and an instrumental version of the Olympic Hymn was played.
 Afterward, homing pigeons were released.

 The cauldron

 The same cauldron from the 1932 Summer Olympics (also held in Los Angeles) was used, but now lighted by a person.
 The orchestra played The Olympian, composed and conducted by Philip Glass.
 The torch entered the stadium carried by Gina Hemphill, granddaughter of U.S. Olympian Jesse Owens, who circled the track then handed the torch to 1960 Olympic decathlon gold medalist Rafer Johnson, who completed the torch relay as mechanical steps rose from the center of the peristyles.
 Johnson climbed the stairs and faced the crowd as The Olympian was still being played, then lit the gas powered Olympic rings that connect with the Olympic cauldron, amidst cheers from the crowd.
+He became the first Black athlete in Olympic history to light the cauldron during the opening ceremony.
 Edwin Moses took the athletes' oath, Sharon Weber took the judges' oath, and a children's chorus performed Ludwig van Beethoven's "Ode to Joy".